mhimasree11/mhimasree11/README.md

 ## Education

-I have a Bachelors in Electrical and Electronics Engineering from BITS, Pilani and I am starting my Masters soon in Computer Science remotely at Georgia Tech.(Excited!)
+I have a Bachelors in Electrical and Electronics Engineering from BITS Pilani, and I am starting my Masters soon in Computer Science remotely at Georgia Tech.(Excited!)